hpcaitech/FastFold/README.md

 3. Ease of use
     * Huge performance gains with a few lines changes
     * You don't need to care about how the parallel part is implemented
+4. Faster data processing, about 3x times faster than the original way

 ## Installation